 Our Master’s programme features a variety of activities through which students can enrich their studies.
-Ambitious students can for example apply for one of the Honours programmes that we offer.
-These honours programmes are completed in addition to the standard curriculum of the Master’s programme.
+Ambitious students can for example apply for one of the Case Projects that we offer.
+These case projects are completed in addition to the standard curriculum of the Master’s programme.

 Another addition to the standard curriculum of the Master’s programme is to go on an international exchange, which allows students to extend their programme with 6 months of studying abroad at one of our partner universities.

 Lastly, in term 3 and 4, our students will be working on their thesis.
 Here, students have the option to take a so-called thesis internship and write their thesis at a company or external organization that has a relevant research question that can be answered in the framework of a master thesis project.

 Click on some of the following options to read in more detail what they entail.

 The case projects that we offer are extracurricular challenge programmes for excellent students.
 These projects are completed in addition to the standard curriculum of the Master’s programme.
 There are two different case projects designed for our Media Master students.

 The Coopr Academy

 The Coopr Academy is a practical case project accessible for both Master students and third year IBCoM students.
 The Coopr Academy is established in order to reduce the gap between theory and practice, education and employment.
 Students can expect eight interactive sessions and as a final product they will prepare a pitch for a jury.
 In this practical case project they will learn about the PR field by actually working on real PR cases.
 There are 8 x 3 hours interactive classes lead by PR professionals on a bi-weekly basis.
 The application requirement is a GPA of 7.0.